sozgny/XS2C/README.md

-# XS2C — Explainable Sensor-to-Cause Diagnosis
+# XS2C — Explainable Sensor-to-Component Framework

-XS2C is a framework for anomaly detection and root cause diagnosis in multivariate time series, based on causal graph neural networks.
-It consists of two components: **detection** and **diagnosis**.
+XS2C is a framework for anomaly detection and root cause diagnosis in multivariate time series combining attention-based GNN and consistency-based diagnosis.
+After graph construction, it consists of two components: **detection** and **diagnosis**.

 ---